Brian-Wahome/Core-Banking-Simulation-Project/architecural design records/01 - Database schema.md

 ### Pros

-- Embedding account and transactions data in one documents allows for quicker reads of customer data.
+- Embedding account and transactions data in one document allows for quicker reads of customer data.
 - Atomic updates as updates to the customer, accounts and transactions can be made in one atomic operation.

 ### Cons